July 1st, 2025

 MHAC is a peer-run organization leading the state in behavioral health public policy and advocacy since 1957.
 The mission of MHAC is to assist and encourage communities, families and individuals to experience hope, wellness and recovery from mental health and substance use disorder issues through voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.
 Prior authorization procedures can create significant barriers to access voluntary mental health and substance use services.

 It is for these reasons MHAC supports AB 512 (Harabedian) and asks for your “Aye” vote.
-If you have any questions, or if MHAC can provide any assistance on this bill or any behavioral health legislation, please do not hesitate to contact me at hstrunk@mhac.org or our Director of Public Policy, Karen Vicari, at kvicari@mhaofca.org.
+If you have any questions, or if MHAC can provide any assistance on this bill or any other behavioral health legislation, please do not hesitate to contact me at kvicari@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,